Last Updated on

 Every abandoned cart represents not just lost revenue, but a missed opportunity to convert an interested customer.
 For growing ecommerce and DTC brands, an effective cart recovery program can turn a major revenue leak into a growth engine.

 The result is billions in potential revenue left on the table.
-Abandoned cart recovery aims to win back those would-be customers through timely reminders and incentives, lifting conversion rates and maximizing ROI.
-Even a small improvement (increasing overall conversion by just 0.5%) can translate to hundreds of thousands of dollars in additional revenue annually for mid-sized brands.
+Your abandoned cart recovery strategy aims to win back those would-be customers through timely reminders and incentives.

 How Do Mobile Apps Help Recover Abandoned Carts?